 Like a lot of folks tip-toeing from B2C to SaaS, his first stop was in freemium.
 He was obsessed with apps that you can “grab and go” with — use in just seconds.
-Like Facebook.
-Or Slack.
+Like Canva, Zoom, or Slack.

-But a true solution to an enterprise-grade problem almost by definition requires business process change.
+But a true solution to an enterprise-grade problem, almost by definition, usually requires business process change.
 Which can and indeed usually should include onboarding, training, follow-up, and often, a full-time admin of your product on the customer side.
 And that’s a good thing, at least, 8.5 times out of 10.

 In fact, my uber-learning is one of the Top 10 reasons customer success is so important is to make sure this business process change is implemented.
 If you do nothing else in Customer Success, make sure you have full engagement by Day 5, Day 15, Day 30, Day 60 … whatever exact amount of time is right for your app.
 But make sure it happens.
 And what you are really making sure happens is business process change.

-It’s OK your app is more work to deploy than Facebook … if it radically improves a complex business process:
+It’s OK that your app is more work to deploy than Facebook … if it radically improves a complex business process:

 - Most SMB SaaS apps are really ERP 2.0 for a vertical or industry.
 A new ERP, to get the benefits of that ERP … always requires business process change.
 You can’t pick this up in 60 seconds.
 A new financial system, a new task management system, a new order management system … can be epic.
 But it ain’t an Instagram-like deployment, even in an SMB.